pantheon-systems/documentation/source/_docs/eu-region.md

 earlynote: The documentation on this page discusses features and options that are not available across the entire platform.
 ---

-Pantheon is extending early access invitations to customers who want to deploy a new Live site within the European Union (EU).
+Pantheon is extending early access invitations to customers who want to deploy a new site within the European Union (**EU**).

-## How to Enable Early Access to EU Region

 Site resources (database container, codeserver, application container, etc.) are provisioned in the European Union.
-Traffic is served through the Global CDN, configured with the Amsterdam (AMS) point of presence (POP) as an origin shield.
+Traffic is served through the Global CDN, configured with the Amsterdam (AMS) point of presence (**POP**) as an origin shield.

 To help satisfy Data Residency requirements, EU Region backups are in active development.
 This and other features will be available soon.
-Check this guide for updates.
+Check back to this doc for updates.

+## How to Enable Early Access to EU Region

 During this feature's Early Access period, participation is opt-in only.
 [Contact Sales](https://pantheon.io/contact-us){.external} for information about pricing and how to enable your account for early access to the EU Region.